 Answers to Common Questions About Sale Leasebacks

-If you’re exploring options for sale leaseback commercial property, talk to us at Calkain.
+If you’re exploring options for a sale leaseback commercial property, talk to us at Calkain.
 We’re a trusted choice for many smart investors who choose to work with a net lease company.

 Sale and leaseback is increasingly popular for many reasons.
 Undoubtedly you’ve heard good things about the sale leaseback market, which is why you’re here.
 We encourage you to contact us to find out how we can find a good fit for your investment needs.
 One of our team members will be happy to answer your questions.
 In the meantime, here are answers to some of the common questions we hear from those considering sale-leaseback.

 What is a sale leaseback?